gischellatte/employee-creator-app/README.md

 - To ensure clear separation between the backend and frontend parts.

 Approach

--The frontend part handles user input, output and responsive display.
+- The frontend part handles user input, output and responsive display.
 - The backend part handles business, services and data processing.
 Users can also update the employee details via backend (e.g. MySql and Postman app)
 - The data communication happens via HTTP requests.